cstatz/blazert/README.md

 We appreciate all contributions from issues to pull requests.

 For contributing, please read the [contribution guide](CONTRIBUTING.md).

+### Versions
+The releases are based on the master branch.
+The release-version is tagged and follows the scheme Year.Quarter.Revision.

 ## Features
 - [x] modern C++